karlnicholas/RestPractice/readme.md

 Example application for REST based micro-services architecture.

+Microservices are

+* EmployeeAddress
+* EmployeeDetail
+* EmployeeProject

+Registry is Spring/Netflix Eureka at EmployeeEureka

+Client facing REST interface/Gateway is at EmployeeApi.

+Shows by example

+* Async calls to microservices.
+* Random service port assignment and load balancing.
+* Hateoas as implemented by SpringFramework.
+* Currently includes swagger.
+Looking at spring docs
+* Spring projection to sparse lists of projects and employees.
+* Support (partial) for Pageable lists.
+* Maven parent project
+* Mocked unit testing of microservices and gateway
-Uses SpringBoot for individual services, gateway, and registry.
+* SpringBoot for services, gateway, and registry.

 Technologies used:

 * Spring Boot
-* Spring JPA
+* Spring Data JPA
 * Spring Rest
 * Spring Netflix Eureka
 * Spring RestTemplate